-Atrocity photos were used to raise viewers’ ire, as well as sympathy, and to make a broader political point.
-Henry Morgenthau, former U.S. Ambassador to Turkey, published an essay, “The Greatest Horror in History,” in The American Red Cross Magazine in March 1918.
+Atrocity photos were used to raise viewers’ ire as well as their sympathy, and to make a broader political point.
+Henry Morgenthau, former US Ambassador to Turkey, published an essay, “The Greatest Horror in History,” in the American Red Cross Magazine in March 1918.
 Included among the illustrations was the photo of a mother with the sheathed bodies of her five dead sons, as well as a group shot of “starving children” with a caption explaining that they were “sold” to strangers by desperate mothers hoping to rescue them from certain death.
 In his essay, Morgenthau insisted that the German government shared responsibility for the Ottoman-authored atrocity since they “could have prevented it.”
 He argued that it was now the duty of Christians of Europe and America to make certain that Armenians “be freed from the yoke of Turkish rule.”
-The atrocity images served a dual purpose as evidence and as emotional provocation: they were to provide the factual and visceral motivation for readers’ to respond to his political plea for the impending peace settlement and an altered postwar order.
-The “diabolical cruelties” against Armenian, Syrian and Greek Christians must be remembered and punished, he insisted, their perpetrators must be neutralized and prevented from victimizing “fine, old, civilized” Christian minorities ever again.
-Like Hobhouse’s campaign against her own government, the photos in Morgenthaus’s essay were used to censure wartime behavior – in this case, the enemy’s – by depicting it, through a sentimental lens, as the wanton destruction of the mother-child bond and the very possibility of maternal nurture.
-Such photographs sought to cultivate sympathy for non-combatants, summon viewers’ moral indignation, and ignite a sense of moral duty to effect political reform or political action.
+The atrocity images served a dual purpose as evidence and as emotional provocation: they were to provide the factual and visceral motivation for readers to respond to his political plea for the impending peace settlement and an altered postwar order.
+The “diabolical cruelties” against Armenian, Syrian and Greek Christians must be remembered and punished, he insisted; their perpetrators must be neutralized and prevented from victimizing “fine, old, civilized” Christian minorities ever again.
+Like Hobhouse’s campaign against her own government, the photos in Morgenthau’s essay were used to censure wartime behavior – in this case, the enemy’s – by depicting it, through a sentimental lens, as the wanton destruction of the mother-child bond and the very possibility of maternal nurture.
+Such photographs sought to cultivate sympathy for noncombatants, summon viewers’ moral indignation, and ignite a sense of moral duty to effect political reform or political action.
 The sentimental object was depoliticized; the purpose in displaying such images was not.

 Mere Children: Save the Children Fund

-A different type of politics was embraced by Save the Children Fund [SCF], which advertised itself as an “avowedly non-political fund” in the aftermath of the First World War.
+A different type of politics was embraced by Save the Children Fund (SCF), which advertised itself as an “avowedly non-political fund” in the aftermath of the First World War.
 Founded in London in May 1919 by sisters Eglantyne Jebb and Dorothy Burton, its purpose was to provide relief for children living in famine-stricken areas of Central and Eastern Europe and the Near East, including former enemy nations such as Germany and Austria, whose food supplies were constricted by an ongoing British blockade.
 Jebb is famous for having distributed a leaflet in Trafalgar Square in April 1919 featuring the image of a deformed Austrian girl, with a large head and withered body, whose physical development was stunted by severe malnutrition.
 In fact, the leaflet and image did not initially cause a stir; Jebb’s subsequent arrest and trial did.
 That experience allowed Jebb and Burton to conceive of, and develop, an effective strategy for attracting public support for their otherwise unpopular cause of European famine relief: they would found an organization devoted to the nurture and well-being of “the child.”
-This exclusive focus on children was fueled by principles, politics, and a quest for publicity and rhetorical persuasiveness: If “war stops” for “wounded soldiers,” she declared, it “must even more respect the innocent child.”
+This exclusive focus on children was fueled by principles, politics, and a quest for publicity and rhetorical persuasiveness: if “war stops” for “wounded soldiers,” she declared, it “must even more respect the innocent child.”
 Jebb conceived of the humanitarian focus on children as a way to build good will among former enemy nations and populations: feeding and socializing younger generations was a practical and symbolic investment in a better postwar future.
 Her vision was to use the common denominator of children to transcend national and ethnic hostilities, foster international cooperation, and secure lasting peace.